K-effect/alx-low_level_programming/0x0F-function_pointers/README.md

-This is the repository for the function and pointers project for the C programming course
+This is the function and pointers repository for the c programming course